 Surveys need not be limited to closed-ended questions.
 Sometimes survey researchers include open-ended questions in their survey instruments as a way to gather additional details from respondents.
 An open-ended question does not include response options; instead, respondents are asked to reply to the question in their own way, using their own words.
 These questions are generally used to find out more about a survey participant's experiences or feelings about whatever they are being asked to report in the survey.
-If, for example, a survey includes closed-ended questions asking respondents to report on their involvement in extracurricular activities during college, an open-ended question could ask respondents why they participated in those activities or what they gained from their participation.
-While responses to such questions may also be captured using a closed-ended format, allowing participants to share some of their responses in their own words can make the experience of completing the survey more satisfying to respondents and can also reveal new motivations or explanations that had not occurred to the researcher.
+If, for example, a survey includes closed-ended questions asking respondents to report on their involvement in extracurricular activities during college, an open-ended question could ask respondents why they participated in those activities or what they gained from their participants to share some of their responses in their own words can make the experience of completing the survey more satisfying to respondents and can also reveal new motivations or explanations that had not occurred to the researcher.